Wednesday, July 6, 2016

 On IMDb:"It Couldn't Have Happened (But It Did)"

 A lobby card appearing on IMDb.
-Behind the performers is the purchase line for the asbestos curtain at the mystery theatre where the backstage shots were done.
+Behind the performers are the purchase lines for the asbestos curtains at the Mayan.

 No comments: